Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Persistence.md

 	- Kerberos
 	- Wdigest
 	- CredSSP
 - Mimikatz provides a custom SSP - mimilib.dll.
-This SSP logs local logons, service account and machine account passwords in clear text on the target server.
+This SSP _logs local logons, service account and machine account passwords in clear text on the target server_.

 #### Attack
 - We can use either of the ways:
-	- Drop the mimilib.dll to system32 and add mimilib to `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\Security Packages`
+1. Drop the mimilib.dll to system32 and add mimilib to `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\Security Packages`

 ```powershell
 $packages = Get-ItemProperty